intelowlproject/IntelOwl/docs/source/Usage.md

 #### Analyzers Customization

-You can create new analyzers based on already existing modules by changing the configuration values inside `configuration/analyzer_config.json`.
-This file is mounted as a docker volume, so you won't need to rebuild the image.
+You can create, modify, delete analyzers based on already existing modules by changing the configuration values inside the Django Admin interface at: `/admin/connectors_manager/analyzerreport/`.

-You may want to change this configuration to add new analyzers or to change the configuration of some of them.
-The name of the analyzers can be changed at every moment based on your wishes.

 The following are all the keys that you can change without touching the source code:
 - `name`: Name of the analyzer